aszewc1/CS229/csf_assign02/README.txt

 - fixed valgrind leaks in consumeOp

 - wrote eval in assembly
+- commented eval in asm
-- realized that we have to align stack by even multiple not odd
+- debugged by giving offset to stack that is an even multiple of 8
+- debugged for valgrind

 Victor Wen
 vwen2